Sometimes my brain feels like the Chelsea Hotel

 Here are some that haunt me today:

-- Gemma James in the KINKAID/JAMES mystery series by Deborah Crombie.
-Not short, not tall, the slightly anxious mom, woman, and detective, Gemma James, walks with a deliberate gait and/or drives in traffic or flares up at her partner, or puts criminals at ease or is busy being mesmerized by another character.
+Gemma James in the Kinkaid/James mystery series by Deborah Crombie.
+Not short, not tall, the slightly anxious mom, woman, and detective, Gemma James, walks with a deliberate gait or drives in traffic or flares up at her partner, or puts criminals at ease or is busy being mesmerized by another character.
 Wisps of her copper hair fly.

-These characters rub elbows with Anna Karenina, Dilsey, Augie March, Shurlock John, Judge Deborah, Jack Reacher, Sarah Berg, the white rabbit, Dalziel, to name a few.
+These characters rub elbows with Anna Karenina, Dilsey, Augie March, Judge Deborah, Jack Reacher, Sarah Berg, the white rabbit, Dalziel, to name just a very few.
+And of course, whatever main character whose novel I happen to be reading.
+Because—probably like you—if I’m not fascinated with the character, I’m not reading the novel.